 Working Out a Parenting Plan for New York Child Custody During the COVID-19 Crisis

 The novel coronavirus COVID-19 has had a profound impact on every aspect of life for millions of Americans, but parents who are trying to stay in compliance with orders pursuant to New York’s child custody statute (i.e. parenting plan) are finding themselves in a unique quandary.
 It’s not easy sticking to a parenting time and visitation schedule under the circumstances.
 Some people are trying to work remotely, while others considered essential employees are dealing with long, unpredictable hours and workloads.
-The COVID-19 has created a situation that’s prime for custody disputes, arguments over visitation, and other hassles that would typically require court intervention to resolve.
+The COVID-19 crisis has created a situation that’s prime for custody disputes, arguments over visitation, and other hassles that would typically require court intervention to resolve.

 The good news is that the New York State Unified Court system is up and running, conducting hearings virtually throughout the state.
 There are significant logistical challenges, however, so having a judge address custody battles should probably be considered a last resort in all but emergency situations.
 Instead of going through a formal hearing, it might be worth trying to reach an agreement with assistance from a New York child custody and visitation attorney.
 Some tips and factors may help you realize the advantages of going this route.